RPEL at NCI

-The Recognition of Prior Experiential Learning (RPEL), is used in NCI in the following four ways:
+The Recognition of Prior Experiential Learning (RPEL), is used in NCI in four ways.

 - Use of RPEL to Satisfy Entry Requirements: Applicants who do not meet the specific entry requirement of a programme (e.g. a level 5 qualification), but who have significant, relevant experience, can use RPEL to gain entry into NCI.